 Sex based annuity factors It is an EU requirement for annuity providers (but not occupational pension schemes) to use gender-neutral actuarial factors.
-There would be scope for this to change and for providers to revert to gender-based factors.
+There would requirements equivalent to those under the EU General Data Protection Directive) so that UK business can continue to transfer data to the EU.

-It is likely that current data protection legislation will remain in place (as well as new requirements equivalent to those under the EU General Data Protection Directive) so that UK business can continue to transfer data to the EU.
+Data protection It is likely that current data protection legislation will remain in place (as well as new

-This brief Chapter has outlined some of the possible impacts for pension arrangements following a UK withdrawal from the EU.
+SummaryThis brief Chapter has outlined some of the possible impacts for pension arrangements following a UK withdrawal from the EU.
 Clearly, it is an area that will be subject to considerable change and further implications will arise during the exit negotiations.